-The Systematic Review component of the Dissertation (MD7469) will be undertaken between May of the first year and finish in December of the second year.
-The module will be supervised by their research supervisor and the systematic review will be of publishable quality and be similar in structure and format to a Cochrane Review.
+The Systematic Review component of the Dissertation (MD7469) will be undertaken between May of the first year and finish in January of the second year.
+The module will be supervised by their research supervisor who will provide feedback on the written draft.
+The final submitted systematic review will be of publishable quality and be similar in structure and format to a Cochrane Review.
 The review will also include an introduction to the subject area and a reflective commentary on the process of conducting the review.

-From January of the second year to December of the final year students will undertake the Research Proposal component of the dissertation module , in which a comprehensive research proposal comprising either a complete research project proposal and funding application or a complete research proposal for a PhD fellowship.
-The proposal will be of a standard that would be competitive if submitted to an appropriate funder and preferably will have been submitted to a funder at the time of assessment.
+From February of the second year to December of the final year students will undertake the Research Proposal component of the dissertation module, in which a comprehensive research proposal comprising either a complete research project proposal and funding application or a complete research proposal for a PhD fellowship.
+This will be submitted for University peer review, or review by the student's research supervisor, and the final proposal will be of a standard that would be competitive if submitted to an appropriate funder and preferably will have been submitted to a funder at the time of assessment.
 The research proposal must identify the funder and scheme to which it would be submitted and include all essential items for submission.
-It will be based upon the topic of the literature search conducted for the Systematic Review component of the dissertation and will include the research project proposal, presentation of pilot data a justification of costs, a statement of potential impact, ethical considerations, justification of any animal work and a lay summary.
+It will be based upon the topic of the literature search conducted for the Systematic Review component of the dissertation and will include the research project proposal, presentation of pilot data, a justification of costs, a statement of potential impact, ethical considerations, justification of any animal work and a lay summary.
 The research proposal will also include an introduction to the background work performed to inform the funding proposal and a reflective commentary on the process of the generation and revision of the funding application, with particular reference to the changes made in response to an internal peer-review of the application.

-The expected structure of the final 10,000 word maximum dissertation will consist of the following:
+The expected structure of the final approximately 12,000 word dissertation will consist of the following (word count guide for each part in brackets):

-- Fundamentals of the subject area.
-(Dissertation: Systematic Review) - 2) Systematic Review (Dissertation: Systematic Review) - 3) Reflective commentary on conduct of systematic review.
-(Dissertation: Systematic Review) - 4) Introduction to Research proposal (Dissertation: Research Proposal) - 5) Research Proposal (Dissertation: Research Proposal) - 6) Reflective commentary on conduct of the Research Proposal (Dissertation: Research Proposal)
+1) Fundamentals of the subject area (1,000)

+(Dissertation: Systematic Review)

+2) Systematic Review (5,000)

+(Dissertation: Systematic Review)

+3) Reflective commentary on conduct of systematic review (1,000).

+(Dissertation: Systematic Review)

+4) Introduction to Research proposal (1,000)

+(Dissertation: Research Proposal)

+5) Research Proposal (word count depending on funder)

+(Dissertation: Research Proposal)

+6) Reflective commentary on conduct of the Research Proposal (1,000)

+(Dissertation: Research Proposal)

-16. Appendix 2: Module Specifications
+15. Appendix 2: Module Specifications